The Zero Paradox: A Reader’s Guide

 To view older versions of documents as the framework progressed:

-For the formal framework index, axiomatic commitments, question register, and Lean verification, see README.
+For the formal framework, axiomatic commitments, question register, and Lean verification, see the Formal Index.

 | *Zero Paradox | April 2026* |